FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ]
 ```

 Now we can create the home page.
-It will look like this.
+It will look like this:

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/homepage4.png" alt="How our home page will look." class="img-fluid" figure=false %}